pseudoacacial/psd-to-css/README.md

 - 'psd_location' (mandatory)
 - 'prefix' (string) - a string to add before each group name in the SCSS.
+- 'group_match' (optional) - regular expression.
+If provided, the script will only work on arboards/smart objects whose name matches that regex.
+It will also change the SCSS group name to the regex match.

 Each scheme entry can have possible values: